darubiomunoz/portfolio-08-articlepreviewcomponent/README.md

 Challenge from [frontmentor.io](https://www.frontendmentor.io/challenges) to develop a component and I chose to code this project in reactJS as base technology because in want to specialize on it. :smile:

-Excelent short project where I could put into practice some css concepts like the grid, overall it wasn't difficult to code so next time I'll try to make something a bit more complex and learn new things about React :stars:
+Excellent short project where I could put into practice some css concepts like the grid, overall it wasn't difficult to code so next time I'll try to make something a bit more complex and learn new things about React :stars:

 ### Built With :computer: